cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 As an example, for the 128-bit security level, b >= 256 bits and either SHA-256 or SHA3-256 would be an appropriate choice.

+The hash function H is assumed to work by repeatedly ingesting fixed-length blocks of data.
+The length of these blocks is called the input block size.
+As examples,
+the input block size of SHA-512 {{FIPS180-4}} is 128 bytes and the input block size of SHA3-512 {{FIPS202}} is 72 bytes.

 The following procedure implements expand\_message\_xmd.

 ~~~